 A more transparent culture needs to blossom

 In the knowledge economy we´re dependent on a transparent culture.
 But many companies are stuck in old structures that create a culture of protecting information.
-In this culture there´s little to be gained for management in being transparent with plans and visions when employees only need to know about their specific tasks to fulfill their duties.
+In this culture there´s little to be gained for management in being transparent with plans and visions when employees only need to know about their specific tasks to fulfil their duties.

 This way of working makes it hard for the employees to fully participate.
 How are they supposed to know how to make decisions if they do not know the company´s vision and goals, or how the decision can affect others work?
 How are employees supposed to contribute with ideas that are relevant to a company they only know a small piece of?